nexDigitalDev/kong-plugin-dev-docker/README.md

 PLUGIN_VERSION will be used on the LuaRocks files for installation and packaging.
 PLUGIN_HOST_PATH should be an absolute path to the Kong-Plugin directory you want to deploy

-> It is recommended you put your Kong Plugin Repository inside the kong-docker repository.
+> It is recommended you put your Kong Plugin Repository inside the kong-plugin-dev-docker repository.

 ### Name the Plugin